exercism/go/exercises/concept/cars-assemble/.docs/introduction.md

 - `float64`: e.g. `0.0`, `3.14`.
 Contains the set of all 64-bit floating-point numbers.

+- `uint`: e.g. `0`, `255`.
+An unsigned integer that is the same size as `int` (value range of: 0 through 4294967295 for 32 bits and 0 through 18446744073709551615 for 64 bits)

+Numbers can be converted to other numeric types through Type Conversion.

 ## Arithmetic Operators

 Go supports many standard arithmetic operators: